ulivz/jquery-scrollable-overlay/README.md

 # jquery-scrollable-overlay

 This library doesn't care how you implement your overlay.
-It only does one thing.
-When your popup overlay can slide, it disables the background slide and is compatible with iOS and other mobile devices.
+It only does one thing: when your popup overlay can slide, it disables the background scroll instead.

+The key is that in order to be compatible with hateful **iOS** devices, special handling has also been done.

 # Usage